CMSgov/bluebutton-web-deployment/README.md

 Ansible Configuration and Playbooks for Blue Button API.

 ## Keeping variables safe
-Configuration variables and sensitive values are now stored in this repository using ansible-vault. hhs_Ansible uses a cascading set of variable files:
+Configuration variables and sensitive values are stored in AWS Parameter Store and AWS Secrets Manager. hhs_Ansible uses a cascading set of variable files:

 - ./vars/envs/common.yaml: For frequently used variables across all environments.
 - ./vars/all-var.yml: All variables used across any platform.
 Environment specific variables are embedded inside the variable defined in this file.
 Environment specific variables are prefixed with "env_".
-- ./vars/env/{environment_name}/env.yml: Non-sensitive environment specific variables are stored in this file.
-Sensitive environment variables are embedded within env_{variable_name} variables and are prefixed with "vault_".
+- ./vars/env/{environment_name}/env.yml: A mix of Sensitive and Non-sensitive environment specific variables are stored in this file.
+With use of the Ansible "lookup" plugin, values are pulled from aws_ssm during CI/CD.

 Variable files can't embed other variable files as includes.
 Therefore the playbook must load the variables files as includes.
 A typical include section